stanford-policylab/opp/data_readme.md

 - `contraband_found` could potentially be derived from violation codes (drug/alcohol/weapons), but it would be less reliable and not necessarily comparable to how we defined contraband_found for other states.

+CHANGE LOG FOR NEXT UPDATE:
+- More stringent deduping logic
+- Contraband found set to FALSE when NA and search conducted is true
+- Predication correction added to metadata
+- Six more cities